SpongeBob SquarePants (musical): Act One

 SpongeBob SquarePants awakens and welcomes the day with his pet sea snail, Gary ("Bikini Bottom Day").
-He greets various friends in his hometown of Bikini Bottom—including his best friend Patrick, his neighbor Squidward, and his friend Sandy Cheeks—as he walks to the Krusty Krab restaurant.
-At work, his boss Mr. Krabs tells his daughter Pearl that she will manage the restaurant one day.
+He greets various friends in his hometown of Bikini Bottom—including his best friend Patrick Star, his neighbor Squidward Tentacles, and his friend Sandy Cheeks—as he walks to the Krusty Krab restaurant.
+At work, his boss Mr. Krabs tells his daughter Pearl Krabs that she will manage the restaurant one day.
 With Pearl uninterested, SpongeBob hints at his desire to become the manager.
 Mr. Krabs laughs at the idea, telling SpongeBob he is "just a simple sponge" ("Bikini Bottom Day" (Reprise 1)).
 Then, a violent tremor suddenly rocks the entire town.

 News reporter Perch Perkins reveals that the tremor was caused by the nearby Mount Humongous, a volcano that will soon erupt, throwing the town into a panic ("No Control").
 SpongeBob cheers up an upset Patrick by reiterating that they are best friends forever ("BFF").
 With the town in a panic over the impending doom, married villains Plankton and Karen try to convince the citizens to enter an escape pod that ensures safety—a cover-up for their secret scheme to hypnotize the citizens in the pod into liking the chum that they serve at their restaurant, the Chum Bucket ("When the Going Gets Tough").
 The townspeople, unknowingly, support this idea and decide to hold a last-minute music concert to raise enough money to build the pod.
 Squidward's idea of his one-man show is immediately shut down.
 Instead, Pearl suggests that a famous rock band, the Electric Skates, play at the concert.
 Everyone agrees and Squidward is named manager of the event.
 Despite Sandy's pleas that science could help them solve the problem, the townsfolk ignore her for being a land mammal.